soo-hur/hadoop_practice/README.md

-This is repository for practice Hadoop Definitive Guide
+This is repository for practicing Hadoop Definitive Guide